 The annulment of the summons or notification does not prevent the interruption provided for in the previous paragraphs.

-For the purposes of this Article, any other judicial means by which knowledge is given of the act to the person against whom the right may be exercised is considered to be equivalent to a summons or notification.
+For the purposes of this Article, any other judicial means by which knowledge is given of the act to the person against whom the right may be exercised is considered equivalent to a summons or notification.

 Interruption of a limitation period has the following effects (unless the law specifically provides otherwise):